Above: Scott and Sally Harrison with children in Uganda, 2011

 Since 1998, CURE has established a presence in 29 countries.
-CURE surgeons and their medical teams have performed more than 175,000 procedures, more than 102,000 children have been treated at CURE clubfoot partner clinics, and surgeons trained by CURE have performed more than 8,000 procedures to treat hydrocephalus and spina bifida.
+CURE hospitals have performed more than 175,000 procedures, more than 102,000 children have been treated at CURE clubfoot partner clinics, and surgeons trained by CURE have performed more than 8,000 procedures to treat hydrocephalus and spina bifida.

 In 2012, the Harrisons passed the torch to a new leader, Dale Brantner, who had been serving CURE as a Senior Vice President.
 In 2016, leadership of the organization passed to long-time board member Roger Spoelman, who became interim President and CEO.
 CURE’s focus as an organization is now on growing deeper to bear more fruit, increasing the reach and capacity of the existing CURE network while remaining agile to take advantage of new opportunities for growth.

 - CURE International is established, and construction begins in Kenya on CURE’s first hospital dedicated to helping and healing children with physical disabilities.

 - CURE Children’s Hospital of Uganda opens in Mbale.
 CURE Uganda is a specialty teaching hospital that treats the neurosurgical needs of children with an emphasis on conditions like hydrocephalus, neural tube defects, spina bifida, and brain tumors.